Selfdual 4-Manifolds, Projective Surfaces, and the Dunajski-West Construction: The Dunajski--West construction

 \section{The Dunajski--West construction}

-The next goal of this paper is to relate the preceding theory to the results of Dunajski and West for selfdual conformal $4$-manifolds with null conformal vector fields.
-There are two subtasks here: first to show that their situation is a special case of the present one; second to show how their classification fits into this framework.
-As mentioned at the start of this paper, the key to the Dunajski--West classification is the following observation.
+The next goal of this paper is to relate the preceding theory to the results of Dunajski and West for selfdual conformal $4$-manifolds with null conformal vector f\/ields.
+There are two subtasks here: f\/irst to show that their situation is a~special case of the present one; second to show how their classif\/ication f\/its into this framework.
+As mentioned at the start of this paper, the key to the Dunajski--West classif\/ication is the following observation.

-\begin{lemma}\tcite{DuWe:acs} Let $M$ be a conformal $4$-manifold with a \textup(nonzero\textup) null conformal Killing vector $K$.
-Then the integral curves of $K$ are geodesics, and the selfdual and antiselfdual null $2$-plane distributions in $K^\perp$ are both integrable. \end{lemma} \begin{proof} I give a tensorial proof of this result, referring to~\cite{DuWe:acs} for the spinorial approach, which is, of course, very relevant for the present paper.
-The geodesic property is obvious (and is a general result about Killing vector fields of constant length): the conformal Killing equation means that for any compatible metric $g$, $D^gK$ is a section of $\co(TM)$ (\ie, skew plus a multiple of the identity); hence for any vector field $X$ orthogonal to $K$, $0=\ip{D^g_X K, K}=-\ip{D^g_K K,X}$, so $D^g_KK$ is a multiple of $K$.
-The second assertion amounts to the fact that if $X$ is a \emph{null} vector field orthogonal to $K$, then $\vspan{\{K,X\}}$ is an integrable distribution on the open set where it has rank $2$.
+\begin{lem}[\cite{DuWe:acs}] Let $M$ be a~conformal $4$-manifold with a~$($nonzero$)$ null conformal Killing vector~$K$.
+Then the integral curves of $K$ are geodesics, and the selfdual and antiselfdual null $2$-plane distributions in $K^\perp$ are both integrable. \end{lem}

+\begin{proof} I give a~tensorial proof of this result, referring to~\cite{DuWe:acs} for the spinorial approach, which is, of course, very relevant for the present paper.
+The geodesic property is obvious (and is a~general result about Killing vector f\/ields of constant length): the conformal Killing equation means that for any compatible metric $g$, $D^gK$ is a~section of $\mathop{\mathfrak{co}}(TM)$ (i.e., skew plus a~multiple of the identity); hence for any vector f\/ield $X$ orthogonal to $K$, $0=\ip{D^g_X K, K}=-\ip{D^g_K K,X}$, so $D^g_KK$ is a~multiple of $K$.
+The second assertion amounts to the fact that if $X$ is a~\emph{null} vector f\/ield orthogonal to $K$, then $\vspan{\{K,X\}}$ is an integrable distribution on the open set where it has rank $2$.
 Since this distribution is totally null, $[X,K]$ lies in the distribution if and only if it is orthogonal to it!
 Now $g(D^g_K X-D^g_X K,K)=g(D^g_K X,K)= -g(X,D^g_K K)=0$ and $g(D^g_K X-D^g_X K,X)=g(D^g_X K,X)=0$ (by the conformal Killing equation and the fact that $X$ is null). \end{proof}